mccsoft/IntegreSql.EF/README.md

 Note that you need to clean up database by yourself before returning it to the pool!
 If you return a dirty database, consequent tests might fail!

-If you don't want to clean it up, just don't use this function.
+If you don't want to clean it up, just don't use this function (or use `RemoveDatabase` instead).
 Dirty databases are automatically deleted by IntegreSQL once database number exceeds a certain limit (500 by default).

+#### .RemoveDatabase
+Removes the test database.

+You could do this in `Dispose` method of your test if you don't want to have postgresql databases just hanging around.

+However, this is completely optional, and test databases will be deleted by IntegreSQL itself (when there's more than 500 databases).

 # Advanced
 Sometimes in Integration tests you might want to setup a template database by doing API calls.
 In other words, you need the full-blown `TestServer` and `TestClient` to do the seeding.